 She grew up in Spokane, Washington and still enjoys the Northwest, spending time in the summer with family and friends at her lake home in Coeur d’alene, Idaho.
 Claudia also serves on the board of the Second Harvest Food Bank in Orange County and is active in the Orange County Bar Association.

 Elizabeth Meckert - National Secretary

 Elizabeth has been a member in the Lake Oswego Chapter since 2016.
 She has held positions in her chapter as VP Philanthropy, Parliamentarian, GLAD and Recording Secretary.
-She has two sons in the organization – one graduating now in 2020 and one in the 2023 class.
-She will serve as the National Secretary beginning in June.
+She has two sons in the organization – one graduated in 2020 and one in the 2023 class.
+She will start her second year serving as the National Secretary beginning in June.